- Joined

 [xtable=bcenter]{tr}{td=border:0|bcolor:#a376ca|500pxx@}top box content{/td}{/tr}{tr}{td=border:0|bcolor:#d3aedd|500pxx@}[xtable=bcenter]{tr}{td=border:0|440pxx@}bottom box content{/td}{/tr}[/xtable]{/td}{/tr}[/xtable]

-ห โบ multiple columns 1โ this is to show you that you can create big tables with as many columns as you'd like. it's very simple, but it also has its limits. i'll explain them in a moment. but the main rule is that you must have the same number of columns in each row.
+ห โบ multiple columns 1โ this is to show you that you can create big tables with as many columns as you'd like. it's actually very simple, but it also has its limits. i'll explain them in a moment. but the main rule is that you must have the same number of columns in each row. unless we work around this; i will show you how further down.

 |